nrwl/nx/docs/angular/api-nest/schematics/library.md

 Type: `string`

-A directory where the lib is placed
+A directory where the app is placed

+### global

+Default: `false`

+Type: `boolean`

+Add the Global decorator to the generated module.

 ### linter